How To Install WSL2 on Windows 10/11

 Error code: Wsl/Service/CreateInstance/CreateVm/HCS/0x80370102

-Virtualization is disabled in BIOS.
-Restart, enter BIOS setup (usually Del or F2 on boot), find Virtualization Technology or Intel VT-x or AMD-V, enable it, save and exit.
+Restart, enter BIOS setup (Del or F2 on most systems), find Virtualization Technology or Intel VT-x or AMD-V, enable it, save and exit.

 Error: 0x8007019e

-The WSL feature did not enable properly.
-Run this in elevated PowerShell and restart:
+Run these two commands in elevated PowerShell and then restart:

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart